-Field Description Redundant Servers - Only available for Server 1 If the redundant server is configured, whenever a report is sent to server 1, an identical report is sent to any configured redundant server(s).
-Transport/SNF configuration settings do not apply to redundant servers.
-Commands from redundant servers are ignored.
-Reports originate from port 17335.
-The redundant servers can be a local host or a remote server that is accessed over-the-air or via a VPN tunnel.
-IP address or FQDN of the first redundant server Redundant Server 1 IP Address Redundant Server 1 Port number of the first redundant server Port Number The port number can be the same as or different from that of other servers.
-Redundant Server 2 IP address or FQDN of the second redundant server IP Address Redundant Server 2 Port number of the second redundant server Port Number The port number can be the same as or different from that of other servers.
-Minimum Report Time Specifies the minimum time (in seconds) between partial reports or grouped packets being (secs) You can also use an AT Command to set this value.
-For more information, see

-Transport/Store and Forward (SNF)
+Field Description Redundant Servers - C Only available for Server 1 redundant server(s).
+Transpo nfigured, whenever a report is sent to server 1, an identical report is sent to any configured ort/SNF configuration settings do not apply to redundant servers.
+Commands from redundant soriginate from port 17335.
+The redundant servers can be a local host or a remote server or via a VPN tunnel.
+Redundant Server 1 IP Address IP address or FQDN of the first redundant server Redundant Server 1 Port number of the first redundant server Port Number The port number can be the same as or different from that of other servers.
+Redundant Server 2 IP Address IP address or FQDN of the second redundant server Redundant Server 2 Port number of the second redundant server Port Number The port number can be the same as or different from that of other servers.
+Minimum Report Time (secs) Specifies the minimum time (in seconds) between partial reports or grouped packets being sent You can also use an AT Command to set this value.
+For more information, see PPMINTIME on page 533.
+Transport/Store and F orward (SNF) accommodate periods when the AirLink gateway is outside the area of mobile network le to reach the report server.
+Reports are stored and then "forwarded" in a combined packet le to contact the server.

-This feature is designed to accommodate periods when the AirLink gateway is outside the area of mobile network coverage or otherwise unable to reach the report server.
-Reports are stored and then "forwarded" in a combined packet when the device is again able to contact the server.
+when the device is again able to contact the server.